 - E. Fair Political Practices Commission Form 700 Statement of Economic Interests for those positions designated to file a Form 700 for the preceding five calendar years. - 3.
-EXPENSE REIMBURSEMENT (Added to the Human Resources Policies and Procedures June 16, 2011; transferred and revised June 20, 2012 to general accounting policies; Amended August 19, 2015; April 15, 2020 ) - A. GENERAL PROVISIONS
+EXPENSE REIMBURSEMENT (Added to the Human Resources Policies and Procedures June 16, 2011; transferred and revised June 20, 2012 to general accounting policies; Amended August 19, 2015; April 15, 2020) - A. GENERAL PROVISIONS

-The purpose of this section is to define the policies and procedures by which employees and Commissioners shall report and be reimbursed for necessary expenses incurred on behalf of San Bernardino LAFCO, except as may be otherwise provided in this Manual.
+The purpose of this section is to define the policies and procedures by which employees and Commissioners shall report and be reimbursed for the actual amount of their reasonable and necessary expenses incurred in attending meetings on behalf of San Bernardino LAFCO and in performing the duties of their office ("Business Expense"), except as may be otherwise provided in this Manual.